Affiliate links on Android Authority may earn us a commission. Learn more.

 If you have more than one backup stored on local storage or SD card, you can opt to leap-frog over the most recent backup and choose an earlier one instead.

 The method here is virtually identical to the previous method, except each file in the Databases section will have a date attached, such as msgstore-YYYY-MM-DD.1.db.crypt14.
 Earlier backups may have crypt13 or crypt12 at the end, but you shouldn’t change this number.

 All you need to do is select the one you want to restore and remove the date, so it is renamed, in this case, msgstore.1.db.crypt14.
 But before you do that, make sure the file that already has that name has BACKUP added to the name.
 You obviously can’t have two files with the same name.

 Now go through the reinstallation process of WhatsApp, and select Restore.

 How to recover deleted messages on iPhone

 It is the same as restoring an Android phone from Google Drive.
 Uninstall and reinstall WhatsApp on the iPhone.
 Set up and verify your number again.
 Select Restore, and it will detect your iCloud backup, where you can then get everything to reset.

 There is no official method from WhatsApp, as Google Drive-based WhatsApp backups are incompatible with iOS devices.
-Again though, there are many third-party apps that claim to be able to do it.
+Again though, many third-party apps claim to be able to do it.
 Take these claims with a pinch of salt, though.

 You need to have a backup of some description.
 WhatsApp doesn’t keep copies of your messages on their servers because of end-to-end encryption.
 Plus, from a cost point of view, it’s cheaper to leverage Google Drive or iCloud as backup options.
-If you haven’t backed up to the cloud, then you’ll need to have a backup in your internal storage or SD card.
+If you haven’t backed up to the cloud, you’ll need to have a backup in your internal storage or SD card.
 But this only applies to Android devices.